A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-We provide a review of the plethora of practices and historically grown methods in the context of deep continual learning, active learning and open set recognition.
-What may at first seem like a tour de force review for the reader, is intended to first gain an overview of the vast landscape and the deluge of options.
-This will aid in delving into details of potential pitfalls and shortcomings, but also in highlighting synergies and the necessity for a consolidated view in consecutive sections.
-As the latter is the primary focus of this work we will limit our survey to concise summaries and will forgo lengthy elaborations on methodological details that are not essential to a generic understanding.
+We provide a critical review of the plethora of practices and historically grown methods in the context of deep continual learning, active learning and open set recognition.
+For this purpose, we start by surveying the three perspectives individually and categorize their respective trends.
+To give a visual guideline to the reader, we show an overall taxonomy in Figure \ref{fig:literature_diagram}, where each of the three main nodes will now be discussed in detail in sections \ref{sec:continual_review}, \ref{sec:active_review}, and \ref{sec:osr_review}.
+We then follow up on these individual perspectives by delving into details of potential pitfalls and shortcoming, in order to subsequently highlight synergies and the necessity for a consolidated view in section \ref{sec:bridge}.
+That is, we will highlight the illustrated interconnections between the three perspectives of the taxonomy diagram.
+This consolidated view, based on the primary conjecture that open set recognition provides the natural interface between active and continual learning, is finally presented towards the end of this section.
+What may at first seem like a tour de force review for the reader, is thus intended to initially gain an overview of the vast landscape and the deluge of methodology options, in order to ground our understanding of the interconnections between the presented elements.
+As the latter is the primary focus of this work, we re-emphasize that we limit our survey part to concise critical summaries and will forgo lengthy elaborations on algorithmic nuances and mathematical details that are not essential to a generic understanding.
+For this reason we strongly encourage the reader to go through the ensuing three sections (\ref{sec:continual_review}, \ref{sec:active_review}, and \ref{sec:osr_review}) in favor of a comprehensive and critical picture.
+However, we acknowledge that a \emph{very well-versed reader in all three paradigms} may want to directly continue with section \ref{sec:bridge} and consecutive content on bridging perspective. { \NoHyper